Haunted Halloween Hayrides in New Jersey For Tweens and Teens

 Want to make it a great night out?
 Here are some helpful hints to make it a great (and creepy!) family outing.
 Make sure to leave the little ones behind.
 Many haunted hayrides are recommended ages eight and older.

-- Dress for cool weather, and bring a rugged, washable blanket for your laps for really chilly nights.
+- Dress for cool or wet weather, and bring a rugged, washable blanket for your laps for really chilly nights.

 - Wear pants to cover your legs if allergic to grass or straw.
 Stay away from open-toe shoes or sandals for the same reason.